stevefali/Weather_Quest/README.md

 Thank you for taking the time to check out my code!

 I made this app as a demonstration to show what I can do as an Android developer.
-It uses Android Jetpack Compose and other libraries such as Hilt, Room, Retrofit, and Moshi.
+It uses Android Jetpack Compose and other libraries such as Hilt, Room, Retrofit, Dagger, and Moshi.
 Users can get weather data based on their device’s location or search for a location using the search bar.
 The search bar gives suggestions for locations as the user types.
 Once a location is chosen, the app fetches the weather data from a server and displays the current weather and forecast for the selected location.